d-val/cognitive_battery_benchmark/README.md

-# How to run 3 pots 1 egg simulation
+# How to run battery test simulation

 ## 💻 Installation